milad-alizadeh/vue-cli-plugin-scss-base/README.md

 # vue-cli-plugin-scss-base

-SCSS Base is an opiniated plugin that includes globally used SCSS files to your project.
+SCSS Base is an opinionated plugin that includes globally used SCSS files to your project.
 This includes CSS reset, mixins, variables, base styling, animation and utility classes.

-All the files are added under src/scss in your view project.
+All the files are added under `src/scss` in your view project.

 The structure is as follows: